 Will our personal information be filled in by hand-calligraphy or computer print?

 It depends on the ketubah artist!
-Some artists fill in the blanks on the ketubah with hand-calligraphy, while others use computer print.
+Some artists fill in the ketubah with hand-calligraphy, while others use computer print.
 Have a look at the list below for a few examples of ketubah artists and their respective personalization techniques.

 Ketubahs Personalized by Hand Calligraphy: